HerbeMalveillante/Axle/README.md

 For vectors, one possibility would be to use a base class with an arbitrary number of components stored in an array.

+## TODOS

+- Add a copy constructor to the Texture class